awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-3/_index.md

 ---
-title: "Module-4 Spot Interruption Handling"
+title: "Module-3: Spot Interruption Handling"
 chapter: true
 weight: 40
 ---

-# Module-4: Spot Interruption Handling
+# Module-3: Spot Interruption Handling

 Amazon EC2 terminates your Spot Instance when it needs the capacity back.
 Amazon EC2 provides a Spot Instance interruption notice, which gives the instance a two-minute warning before it is interrupted.

-*Spot Interruption Handling on EC2 Spot Instances*
+Spot Interruption Handling on EC2 Spot Instances
+---

 When Amazon EC2 is going to interrupt your Spot Instance, the interruption notification will be available in two ways

-*Amazon EventBridge Events*
+Amazon EventBridge Events
+---

 EC2 service emits an event two minutes prior to the actual interruption.
 This event can be detected by Amazon CloudWatch Events.

-*Instance-action in the MetaData service (IMDS)*
+Instance-action in the MetaData service (IMDS)
+---

 If your Spot Instance is marked to be stopped or terminated by the Spot service, the instance-action item is present in your instance metadata.